CharlyMartin/github_workshop/README.md

 This is the repository for the git & GitHub workshop of [Le Wagon Sydney](https://www.lewagon.com/sydney).
 Our list of workshops is available on our [Meetup page](https://www.meetup.com/Le-Wagon-Sydney-Coding-Bootcamp/).

-### steps to contribute to this repository

-1. Clone this project locally on your computer
-2. Pull master from Github to make sure you have the latest version
+### instructions
+If you're reading this, it means you've been able to successfully clone the repository from my GitHub account on your laptop.
+Congrats 👏

-3. Create a new branch (locally) to add your contribution
+Create a new branch using git to update this file locally: add your team name to the list below.
+If you don't have one, make one up 😁

-4. Commit your changes with a clear and self-explanatory message
-5. Push your branch to Github
-6. Go to GitHub to open a new Pull Request
-7. Let me know when done and I'll review your code
+Finally, push your branch to GitHub and open a Pull Request.
+When it's done, let me know and I'll review your code first and accept it, or not... 😉

+If successful, your names will be here for eternity, among the GitHub legends.
 Happy collaborating :sunglasses: